Hire FinTech Integration Engineers for Financial Services

 Final Take

-Having the right expertise on your team and clearly defining ownership of your integration layers is the best way to keep your fintech product reliable, because that’s where most fintech complexity concentrates.
+Having the right expertise on your team and clearly defining ownership of your integration layers is the best way to keep your fintech product reliable, since that’s where most fintech complexity concentrates.

 Teams that invest here upfront tend to spend less time fixing avoidable problems later, and more time building the product itself.